dotnet/docs/docs/core/extensions/sslstream-best-practices.md

 TLS (Transport Layer Security) is a cryptographic protocol designed to secure communication between two computers over the internet.
 The TLS protocol is exposed in .NET via the <xref:System.Net.Security.SslStream> class.

-This article presents best practices for setting up secure communication between client and server and assumes .NET Core version 3.1 or later.
+This article presents best practices for setting up secure communication between client and server and assumes use of .NET Core.
 For best practices for .NET Framework, see [Transport Layer Security (TLS) best practices with the .NET Framework](/dotnet/framework/network-programming/tls).

 ## Selecting TLS version